thenew/views/posts/cinema-88-part-4.md

   </div>
   <div class="right">

 A nice poster and Sharon Stone as lead got my attention on the eerie library of Plex.
-But it was 2 years before her breakthrough in *Total Recall* then *Basic Instinct*, thanks to Paul Verhoeven.
-So in 1988, she was playing in smaller production, to say the least, but I wasn’t prepared for a TV movie. *Tears in the Rain* (no connection with *Blade Runner*) is a Harlequin Romance TV film telling the story of an American learning about her late mother’s past in England.
-Twists are hackneyed and directing feels amateurish: it's like they never bothered doing more than one take.
+But it was two years before her breakthrough in *Total Recall* then *Basic Instinct*, thanks to Paul Verhoeven.
+So in 1988, she was playing in smaller productions, to say the least, but I wasn’t prepared for a TV movie. *Tears in the Rain* (no connection with *Blade Runner*) is a Harlequin Romance TV film telling the story of an American learning about her late mother’s past in England.
+Twists are hackneyed and directing feels amateurish: it’s as if they never bothered doing more than one take.

 Sharon Stone is the only highlight.
-She acted in two others films this year, so I might talked about her again.
+She acted in two other films this year, so I might talk about her again.

   </div>
 </div>